smazcw3/Kubernetes/README.md

 Controllers are the brain behind kubernetes.
 They are the process that monitor the kubenertes objects and act accordingly.

 ### Replicaion controller
+A ReplicationController ensures that a specified number of pod replicas are running at any one time.
+In other words, a ReplicationController makes sure that a pod or a homogeneous set of pods is always up and available.

 We now can define the replication controller using YAML config format.
 `rc-definiton.yml`
 ~~~